DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ### <a name="table-stub-header-cell-args"></a>TableStubHeaderCellArgs

-Describes properties passed to the table stub cell template when it is being rendered
+Describes properties passed to the stub header cell template being rendered.

 Field | Type | Description
 ------|------|------------
-style? | Object | Specifies a cell styles
+style? | Object | Specifies cell styles

 ### <a name="table-row"></a>TableRow

-Describes properties of a table row that is rendered by the TableView plugin
+Describes properties of a table row rendered by the TableView plugin.

 Extends [Row](grid.md#row)